NORTH POLE | Arctic

 Leadership

-Your Guide/s need to be seasoned Polar experts with proven track records.
-Their strategy should be highly detailed, conservative and well planned which will give you the best opportunity for success.
+Your guide/s need to be seasoned Polar experts with proven track records.
+Their strategy should be highly detailed, conservative, and well-planned, which will give you the best opportunity for success.

-For instance, your Guide should be able to effortlessly navigate the polar expanse, trouble shoot hazards and obstacles like open leads of water in the most efficient way, keep the team moving when the going gets tough, be on top of cold management (for both themselves and you!) at all times.
-Not to mention be instantly aware, and at the ready, to manage a lost polar bear who may have wandered a bit far from the coast!)
+For instance, your guide should be able to effortlessly navigate the polar expanse, troubleshoot hazards and obstacles like open leads of water in the most efficient way, keep the team moving when the going gets tough, be on top of cold management (for both themselves and you!) at all times.
+Not to mention be instantly aware and at the ready to manage a lost polar bear who may have wandered a bit far from the coast!)

 Skills Clinic & Training

-To further increase your safety and success, it is important that your chosen operator dedicates ample time in your itinerary to refresh and practice your Polar and skiing skills and techniques before you head out onto the ice.
+To further increase your safety and success, it is important that your chosen operator dedicates ample time in your itinerary to refresh and practice your polar and skiing skills and techniques before you head out onto the ice.

 Marginal Gains - The small things add up!